saichler/l8bus/docs/README.md

 **Service Points** is encapsulating all the **Vnet Messaging, Security, AAA & the API** under a simple interface that allows a transparent & seemless API invocation between one **Micro Service** to another.
 ![alt text](https://github.com/saichler/layer8/blob/main/docs/service-points.png)

+## Integrated Health Service & Leader/Follower Election <a name="health"></a>
+The **Vnic/Vnet** is pre-integrated with health monitoring statistics, that includes memory & CPU monitoring of the hosting process.
+It also intergrated with **Leader/Follower** election.

 ## Invoking an API <a name="api"></a>